 Swap the plain all-purpose flour for self-raising flour and reduce the baking powder to only 1 tsp.

-For the cake filling recipe, I like to use fresh strawberries.
+For the cake filling recipe, I usually use fresh strawberries.
 Instead, you can use frozen strawberries.
 It’s easiest to defrost and chop the strawberries before use.

 Alternatively, heat the frozen strawberries before adding the other filling ingredients and just mash them really well!